Have you ever tirelessly searched for talent, but came up empty-handed? The answer might be right under your nose.

-Talent mobility is a "strategic initiative that helps companies to optimally leverage their organizational talent pool to fuel business growth."
-Your internal talent pool may be your best source of hire.
-Many companies, however struggle to find a system that works for them.
+According to Saba, the definition of talent mobility is a "strategic initiative that helps companies to optimally leverage their organizational talent pool to fuel business growth."
+Just in time for Employee Appreciation Day, utilizing the talent that you have already have on staff is one of the best ways to show appreciation for your employees.
+Many companies, however, struggle to find a talent mobility program that works for them.

 The Benefits of Talent Mobility